tramitit/guides/en/germany/filing_a_trade_tax_return.md

 categories:
 - Germany
 date: '2024-06-07'
-description: Learn how to file trade tax returns in Germany as a private investor, avoiding legal issues.
-Includes procedures, required docs, and helpful service providers.
+description: Learn how to file trade tax returns for capital gains and dividends in Germany.
+Ideal for investors, freelancers, and business owners.
 draft: false
-meta_title: Germany Trade Tax Return Guide for Private Investors
+meta_title: Guide to Filing Trade Tax Returns for Investors in Germany
-title: Germany Trade Tax Return Guide for Private Investors
+title: Guide to Filing Trade Tax Returns for Investors in Germany
 translationKey: germany-filing_a_trade_tax_return
 ---

 ## Description
 ### What is it?